stellastrareviews/ky4meru.github.io/docs/web-apps/tomcat.md

 Once authenticated on the manager panel, you are now able to deploy `.war` files.
 We can take advantage of this feature by deploying a webshell on the server, getting an initial foothold on it.

-To do so, use this [GitHub repository](https://github.com/p0dalirius/Tomcat-webshell-application).
-When to webshell is deployed, you can use `console.py` script to get an interactive shell.
+To do so, use [Tomcat Webshell Application](https://github.com/p0dalirius/Tomcat-webshell-application).
+When the webshell is deployed, you can use `console.py` script to get an interactive shell.

 ```bash
 # Get an interactive shell.